These are the variety of targeting options and capabilities supported in XPO:

 1. Audience Targeting

-a) First-Party & Third Party
+a) First-Party and Third Party Data

 Audience segmentation is to categorize users into different segments or sub-groups so that you can create tailored targeting campaigns, creatives, or marketing strategies for such sub-groups/segments.
 Segmentation can be done based on behavioral, contextual, demography, etc.